lbl-srg/soep/doc-design/source/softwareArchitecture.rst

 This section describes how to retrieve in Modelica values from the EnergyPlus objects ``Output:Variable`` and ``EnergyManagementSystem:OutputVariable``.

-The implemented functionality is similar to the EnergyPlus object ``ExternalInterface:FunctionalMockupUnitExport:From:Variable``, which is instantiated as
+For reference, although not required to be specified for this coupling, we state how to instantiate the EnergyPlus object that exposes a variable at the FMI API of EnergyPlus.
+The idf snippet is as follows:

 .. code::